 SaskCulture is comprised of community-based organizations and individuals who have joined together voluntarily to further the course of culture.
 The membership, inclusive of both vocational and avocational cultural activity, fosters cultural experience that strives to be the best that it can be.
-SaskCulture is guided by the principles; strength in common purpose; being representative of, and responsive to Saskatchewan people; engagement in cultural experience; and access to enabling resources which are equitable and fair for all cultural program and service providers.
+SaskCulture is guided by its principles of engagement in cultural experience; being responsive to people within Saskatchewan; recognizing strength in common purpose; and providing equitable and fair access to resources.